How the 18-year-old suspect legally obtained guns before the Buffalo mass shooting - KTVZ

 According to New York state law, certain clinicians who determine that a patient is “likely to engage in conduct that would result in serious harm to self or others” are required to report that to a county health commissioner, who can report that to the state’s Division of Criminal Justice Services, which can block people from buying guns and revoke gun permits.

-Federal law prohibits someone “involuntarily committed” to a mental health institution from buying a gun.
-It does not cover someone in a mental institution “for observation,” the official said.
+Federal law prohibits someone involuntarily committed to a mental health institution from buying a gun.
+It does not cover someone in a mental institution “for observation.”
 A mental institution includes any mental health facility, hospital, or psychiatric ward of a general hospital.

 New York has relatively strong laws concerning access to firearms by mentally ill people.
 Data from the FBI’s NICS background check database shows that as of December 2021, there were more than 860,000 people blocked from buying a gun due to adjudicated mental health in New York — the third-highest total, after California and Pennsylvania.